dfraser74/cuntoir/README.txt

 Usage:
     -Run setup.py
-    -Create a MySQL Database from fin.sql, called fin -Create a MySQL user called "fin" with the password you gave in setup.py -Run 'sudo python server.py' in a screen session -Run 'sudo python redirectServer.py' in a screen session -If you're using an invite code, do the following in a python REPL:
+    -Create a MySQL Database from fin.sql, called 'fin' -Create a MySQL user called 'fin' with the password you gave in setup.py, and all permissions on the 'fin' database
+    -Run 'sudo python server.py' in a screen session -Run 'sudo python redirectServer.py' in a screen session -If you're using an invite code, do the following in a python REPL: